-2. Materials for the Speaking and Listening Test
+2 Materials for the Speaking and Listening Test

-- There is no question paper for the test. - Marking instructions and the Oral Examination Summary Form (see Section 7.2.3) for conducting and assessing the Speaking and Listening Test must be photocopied as required. - The Centre must provide its own CDs (for the recording of the test for external moderation) and these must be of good quality.
+- There is no question paper for the test. - Marking instructions and the Oral Examination Summary Form (see page 28 and page 31) for conducting and assessing the Speaking and Listening Test must be photocopied as required. - The Centre must provide its own CDs (for the recording of the test for external moderation) and these must be of good quality.
 (Note that it is permissible to use audio cassettes, but the use of CDs and digital recording equipment is strongly preferred.)

-3. Appointment of teacher/examiner(s)
+3 Appointment of teacher/examiner(s)